 • Urgency

-If a task doesn’t trigger one of these four drivers, your brain literally does not supply the fuel to initiate it.
-This is why you can hyperfocus on a new hobby for six hours but can’t spend five minutes folding laundry.
-It’s not that you won’t; it’s that your fuel tank for “boring” tasks is empty.
+If a task does not trigger one of these four drivers, your brain simply does not supply the fuel to start it.
+This is why you can hyperfocus on a new hobby for six hours but cannot spend five minutes folding laundry.
+In short, your fuel tank for “boring” tasks is empty.

 Neurotypical AdviceWhy It Fails AuDHDersNeuro-Affirming Strategy